aaronjanse/3mux/README.md

 `3mux` is a terminal multiplexer with out-of-the-box support for search, mouse-controlled scrollback, and i3-like keybindings.
-Imagine `tmux` with a smaller learning curve and more sane defaults.
+Imagine `tmux` with a smaller learning curve and more user-friendly defaults.

 [<img src="./demo.gif" width="800"/>](https://streamable.com/m2r57p)